faanross/faanross.github.io/content/posts/post-1.md

 {{< figure src="/img/screamdrew.gif" title="" class="custom-figure" >}}

 First we'll install the OS using the iso, following that we'll make a bunch of configurations including:
-- deep disable MS Defender
-- deep disable Windows updates
+- deep disable MS Defender + Windows updates
 - install sysmon
 - enable powershell logging
 - install Process Hacker
 - install winpmem
 - install wireshark
+- turn our VM into a template so we can clone copies in the future

+# Installation

 In VMWare Workstation goto `File` -> New Virtual Machine.
 Choose `Typical (recommended)`, then click `Next`.
 Then select `I will install the operating system later` and hit `Next`.